 The lake is like a vast frozen canvas.
-Not clean like for ice-skating, but choppy and dramatic, its contours are difficult to process in the low pre-dawn light.
+Not clean like for ice-skating, but choppy and dramatic, its contours are difficult for my eyes to process in the low pre-dawn light.
 From my vantage point, the shoreline is obscured by a bluff so I can’t see where the waves would be breaking if it weren’t frozen.
-After staring long enough at the endless muted white of the the lake, I realize that it’s actually moving– it is a massive grey-white body flowing so slowly that it is undetectable to a roving eye.
+But then, after focusing long enough at the endless muted white of the lake, I realize that it’s actually moving– it is a massive grey-white body flowing so slowly that it is undetectable to a roving eye.
 Motion this slow requires utter stillness to be observed.
 It can’t be seen by searching, only by letting go.
 As I breathe and wait for the sunrise, my eyes become still and unfocused.

 In the early days on this planet before man arrived to chop and carve and edit and write about it, there must have been scenes like this.
 Early earth could not always have been hot and seething and angry, there must also have been slow cold churning times too.
 Scenes like this make me think in grand terms of distance and time.
 Superior sunrises could make philosophers of pigeons if they could stand the cold.

 Time passes.
 The sun is fully above the horizon by the time I see it.
 It rose, as it always does, but cloud cover obscured its passage across the horizon so, in a way, it didn’t.